NTT-BK20/RaspiTank/README.md

 colcon build --symlink-install
 ```

-#### Motor Driver HAT

-Waveshare's Motor Driver HAT was used to control the motors of raspitank.
-The relevant files found in the [`include`](./raspitank_base/include/raspitank_base/) and [`src`](./raspitank_base/src/) directories of the [`raspitank_base`](./raspitank_base/) package.
-These files were modified, from those made [available by Waveshare](https://www.waveshare.com/wiki/Motor_Driver_HAT) with new ones added as well, to find a workaround to determining the motor direction of rotation --- this is a relatively straightforward task if the motors used here had hall effect encoders affixed to them.

-The library dependencies for using the Motor Driver HAT were met after installing the MPU6050 library.

-TODO:

-brief on how hall effect sensor work

-Pulse counts

-Link with diff_drive_controller

-Pull up resistor with relevant links

-Code structure

 #### Raspberry Pi Camera

 The following packages are installed to use the Raspberry Pi Camera v1.3: